School Committee - February 06, 2025

 They don't know how to handle some information.

+So they feel more comfortable when their parent is there, and they can provide more information and understand what's going on.
 So how can we expect children who are much younger than that to interact with police or other law personnel without any parents?

 So I urge everyone on the school committee not to change the current policy because it's protecting our vulnerable children.